 Channel, a key element of the Home Office's Prevent strategy, is a multi-agency approach to protect people at risk from radicalisation.
+Channel and Prevent Multi Agency Panel Guidance

-The College will work with the LA, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation and to challenge extremism if it arises.
+The school will work with the LA, local law enforcement, and religious and community leaders, to identify children vulnerable to radicalisation and to challenge extremism if it arises.
 This includes identifying students to whom any of the following criteria applies:

-- Displaying feelings of grievance and injustice - Feeling under threat - Searching for identity, meaning and belonging - Displaying a desire for status amongst their peers - Displaying a desire for excitement and adventure - Displaying a need to dominate and control others - Displaying a susceptibility to indoctrination - Displaying a radical desire for political or moral change - Appearing susceptible to opportunistic involvement - Having family or friends involved in extremism - Appearing susceptible to being influenced or controlled by a group - Displaying relevant mental health issues includes contributing towards the support plan and sharing information necessary and proportionate to the effective working of the panel.
+- Displaying feelings of grievance and injustice - Feeling under threat - Searching for identity, meaning and belonging - Displaying a desire for status amongst their peers - Displaying a desire for excitement and adventure - Displaying a need to dominate and control others - Displaying a susceptibility to indoctrination - Displaying a radical desire for political or moral change - Appearing susceptible to opportunistic involvement - Having family or friends involved in extremism - Appearing susceptible to being influenced or controlled by a group - Displaying relevant mental health issues

-The College will cooperate with local panels involved in the Channel process.
-A representative of the College will attend meetings as required to aid the mitigation of identified risk and vulnerabilities.
-This
+The school will cooperate with local panels involved in the Channel process.
+A representative of the school will attend meetings as required to aid the mitigation of identified risk and vulnerabilities.
+This includes contributing towards the support plan and sharing information necessary and proportionate to the effective working of the panel.